Narus, South Sudan

-Narus is a community in the Eastern Equatoria of South Sudan.
+Narus is a community in the Eastern Equatoria State of South Sudan.
 It is the headquarters of Kapoeta East County.

 Location

 Narus is 25 km north of the Kenyan border on the road from Kapoeta to Lokichoggio in Kenya.

 Narus lies on the Narus River, which originates in the Didinga Hills to the west and discharges into the swampy area northeast of the community.
 The river floods during the rainy season, but ceases to flow at other times.

 During the rainy season, the river virtually cuts the town of Narus in two as the riverbed fills and sometimes floods.

 The small market area is also cut into two-halves, one on each side of the riverbed.

 During the Second Sudanese Civil War (1983–2005) Narus remained reliably accessible for transport of supplies and personnel by road, being a one-hour drive from Northern Kenya.

 The trip still had hazards of rough roads and risk from bandits, cattle rustlers and factional fighters.

 In 2004 the first phase of an upgrade to the gravel road from Narus to the border town of Nadapal South Sudan was completed.

 There were plans to further upgrade the road through earthworks, grading, construction of drifts and installation of culverts.